thundercore/developers-portal/docs/faqs/pre-release-mainnet.md

 ## How can I get access to ThunderCore?
 ThunderCore is a public chain.
 The Pre-Release Mainnet is easily accessible via the published network addresses found [here](migrate-to-thunder.md).

+The ThunderCore Pre-Release Mainnet is available to developers and users.
+We have observed that the performance continues to meet our expectations and have confidence in the throughput experienced.
+If you are interested in developing or using the chain, please visit our tutorials on [building](deploy-your-own-game.md) or [migrating](migrate-to-thunder.md) to ThunderCore.

 ## Where can I buy Thunder Tokens?
 Currently, you can purchase Thunder Tokens (TT) on a few major exchanges including Huobi and Upbit.
 More will be coming, please follow our [Medium](https://medium.com/thunderofficial) and [Twitter](https://twitter.com/ThunderProtocol) for announcements.